What Is Climate Breakdown?

 It boils down to, The Guardian reveals, a disheartening yet unsurprising “it’s as bad as we thought it was.”

-What climate breakdown, as a term, encompasses is not only a change of some kind, and is far more encompassing than warming.
+What climate breakdown, as a term, encompasses is a change of some kind, and it is far more encompassing than warming.
 This term grapples with the large-scale effect of the warming change.
 And the effect is the complete breakdown of the global climate in which humanity has grown and survived thus far.

 The breakdown of ecosystems.
 The breakdown of agriculture.
 The breakdown of land where people live, and land where people don’t live, and the water that makes up the rest of the earth.
 The breakdown of every part of the global, natural system we rely on to survive and build our own human systems within.

 In the IPCC’s Special Report on Climate Change and Land, they mention how land makes it possible to live and thrive, and to produce food and water to drink.
 Unfortunately, “the loss of biodiversity [is] unprecedented in human history.”
 Consumption and land use has risen, with human land use affecting 60-90% of forests and 70-90% of other ecosystems.
 Warmer temperatures and changing patterns of rain mean differences in the start and end of growing seasons (you may have noticed this yourself if you have a garden—think about when you’re supposed to plant to avoid frost, or if you depend on a rainy, cool spring—and think if that’s been the case for the last few years).